moellpau/handwritten-digit-recognition/README.md

 The following software tools are used for the implementation of the project. <br>
 * [Edge Impulse](https://www.edgeimpulse.com/)
 * [Arduino IDE](https://www.arduino.cc/en/software)
-<br> <br>

 The following software libraries are used for the implementation of the project. <br>
 * [Arduino_LSM9DS1](https://www.arduino.cc/reference/en/libraries/arduino_lsm9ds1/)
 * [AirWriting_inferencing - ML model library](https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/AirWriting_inferencing.zip)

 ### Deep Learning Workflow
+The deep learning workflow was implemented based on Warden, P., & Situnayake, D. and using the software suite Edge Impulse.
+The individual steps of the deep learning workflow are described and explained in more detail below.
+<br> <br>
 **1. Decide on a goal** <br>
-Air-writing recognition of the digits 1, 2 and 3 with Arduino Nano 33 BLE Sense.
-This as a classification problem.
+The goal is the handwritten digit recognition of the digits 1, 2 and 3 with an Arduino Nano 33 BLE Sense.
+The described problem is a classification problem.
 Classification is a machine learning task that takes a set of input data and returns the probability that this data fits each of a set of known classes.
-In this example, there are three classes: number_1, number_2 and number_3.<br>
+In this example, the classes are: number_1, number_2 and number_3.
+(Cf. Warden, P., & Situnayake, D. 2019)<br>
 <br>
 **2. Collect a dataset** <br>
-Identify data that is needed and create final dataset.
-The data was collected using the hardware setup above and using the drawn digit template in following figure.
-Text about training and test data and dominant/used hand
+In the second step, the data that is needed has to be identified and the final dataset is created.
+In our project, the data was collected using the hardware setup above and the drawn digit template in the following figure.
+The training and test data was split with 80/20 distribution.
+Overall, 600 data entries are collected, 300 in sitting position and 300 in standing position.
+The data entries are split equally to all digits (1, 2 and 3).
+Furthermore, 300 data entries were collected with the right hand and 300 with the left hand. <br>

 <p align="center">
   <img src="https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/digit_template.jpg"